coolaj86/waste/README.md

 with `recase` through middleware in `connect` and `angular`.

 The default is to use `snake_case` (ruby style) for JSON.
+Use `?camel=true` to prevent conversion to snake case.

 TODO put option in `./config.js` and `./app/scripts/services/st-api.js`, including exceptions file.